 Program Implementation Status Action processes that are within the jurisdiction of the Planning Board or staff.
 Program 1.2: Inventory of Housing Sites.
 Continue to maintain an inventory of available housing sites with residential zoning designations for public information purposes on the City website.
 Responsibility: Planning Department Funding: Community Planning Fee Schedule: Ongoing The City continues to maintain an inventory of available sites, which is included in the City's Housing Element, available on the City's website.
 As sites are developed, the Planning, Building and Transportation Department continues to revise the inventory list and provide an updated list for the website.
 Continue See Program 22 Program 1.3: Affordable Housing Development Review and Processing.
 Facilitate the development of affordable housing, and provide for development projects of 50 to 150 units in size, routinely coordinate with property owners, and give high priority to processing subdivision maps that include affordable housing units.
 Give priority to permit processing for projects providing affordable housing, and housing for seniors, persons with developmental disabilities, and other special needs groups.
 Improve development review/processing procedures to minimize, to the extent possible, the time required for review of development projects.
 This reduction in time will reduce the cost to developers and may increase housing production in the city.
 The City will utilize the Development Review Team to ensure projects are reviewed in a timely manner.
-The City of Alameda staff, Planning Board, and City Council have expedited the review of affordable housing projects and improved processes and requirements for the review of affordable housing projects as the result of this program.
-Examples include the adoption and use of Objective Design Standards for multifamily residential development and effective use of the Affordable Housing Density Bonus Ordinance to expedite the review and approval of: 586-unit affordable housing.
-20-unit affordable housing project at Eagle Avenue occupancy in 2018.
-31-unit affordable senior housing project at Del Monte occupancy in 2018.
-128 very-low and low-income affordable units at Block 8, Site occupancy completed in 2019.
-78 very low- and low-income units at Rosefield Village.
-Development Agreement with Midpen Housing Futures With Women And Children, and Operation Dignity ("Collaborating Partners").
-The project included 200 replacement residential units in newly constructed buildings.
+Responsibility: Planning Department Funding: Community Planning Fee Schedule: As projects are processed through the Planning Department The City of Alameda staff, Planning Board, and City Council have expedited the review of affordable housing projects and improved processes and requirements for the review of affordable housing projects as the result of this program.
+Examples include the adoption and use of Objective Design Standards for multifamily residential development and effective use of the Affordable Housing Density Bonus Ordinance to expedite the review and approval of: • 586-unit affordable housing. • 20-unit affordable housing project at Eagle Avenue occupancy in 2018. • 31-unit affordable senior housing project at Del Monte occupancy in 2018. • 128 very-low and low-income affordable units at Block 8, Site occupancy completed in 2019. • 78 very low- and low-income units at Rosefield Village. • Development Agreement with Midpen Housing Corporation, Alameda Point Collaborative, Building Futures With Women And Children, and Operation Dignity ("Collaborating Partners").
+The project included 200 replacement residential units in newly constructed buildings and 67 new residential units in newly constructed buildings.
 Continue and Modify See Program 8.